How to Challenge an Expert Witness in a Texas Personal Injury Case

 Types of experts commonly used (causation, damages, life-care planning)

-The variety of experts you might face depends heavily on the specifics of your injury.
-In many cases, the defense will hire medical experts to dispute causation.
-These doctors may review your files, often without ever examining you physically, to argue that your herniated disc or traumatic brain injury was the result of aging rather than the collision.
-In other scenarios, particularly involving commercial vehicle accidents, accident reconstructionists are brought in to analyze skid marks and vehicle data, attempting to shift a percentage of the blame onto you.
+The experts you face often depend on the details of your injury.
+The defense may hire medical experts to dispute causation, arguing that injuries like a herniated disc or traumatic brain injury came from aging rather than the crash.
+In commercial vehicle cases, they may use accident reconstructionists to analyze skid marks and vehicle data and try to shift some of the blame onto you.

 Legal Standards and Admissibility